nick-hill-dev/cts/concise-table-schema-language/README.md

 ### 1.1.0

 Can now generate a Postgres SQL script from a CTS via the `CTS: Compile to SQL Script (Postgres)` command.

+### 1.2.0

+Can now generate a set of TypeScript interfaces, each one a representation of a table and its fields via the `CTS: Compile to Typescript` command.